Southeast Asia

 Gilead Sciences says it has signed agreements with six manufacturers to make and sell generic lenacapavir in 120 “high-incidence, resource-limited” countries.
 Lenacapavir, given as a twice-yearly injection, has shown strong results for HIV prevention.
 It stopped infection in a trial involving girls and women in South Africa and Uganda, and offered almost complete protection in a second trial that mainly involved men across Argentina, Brazil, Mexico, Peru, South Africa, Thailand, and the U.S.

-Good news for LGBTQ rights, pride flags
+Good news for LGBTQ rights

 Thailand becomes first Southeast Asian country to legalize marriage equality